 MidWinter Family Group Student Leadership: Are you a high school junior or senior with great leadership skills?
 You can apply to be a Family Group Student Leader by submitting this Family Group Leader Application by Oct.
 1. If accepted you will need to attend a training weekend at Bridgeport Camp in December.
 You also commit to read, reflect and prepare for all components of the Midwinter Curriculum prior to MidWinter.
 There is no cost for the training weekend, but you will have to pay full registration for MidWinter.

 District Leadership: There are four Districts in the North Texas Conference.
 Each District has a Youth Lay Leader who is also a member of CCYM and responsible for connecting the District to Conference events, representing the youth on the Conference Board of Laity and coordinating or assisting the District Council on Youth Ministry (DCYM) in coordinating District Youth events.
-Email to express interest in District Youth Ministry.
+Email Emma Williams to express interest in District Youth Ministry.

 Division on Ministry with Young People: The Division on Ministries with Young People is a representative body of the Global UMC.
 They work together with Young People’s Ministries staff of Discipleship Ministries to connect youth and young adults to God, the church, and the world.
 The South Central Jurisdiction is choosing one youth (12-18 years old) and recommending names of one young adult (18-30 years old) and one adult youth worker to the Jurisdictional Nominations Committee.
 Read this information.
 The next round of nominations will take place in 2020.